Zachary-TWH/ledger-txn-api/README.md

 - `SECRET_KEY` is hardcoded in `main.py` — fine for local dev, needs to move to an environment variable before this touches anything real.
 - `/dev-setup` is a convenience endpoint for quickly creating an EXTERNAL + test account locally — not meant to exist in a production build.
+- Account balance caching has a stale-read window: after a deposit/withdraw/transfer, `GET /accounts/{id}` can return the pre-update balance for up to 30 seconds (the cache TTL) if it was already cached.
+Cache invalidation on write isn't implemented yet.